catdude2000/102-Learning-journal/engineeringReadings.md

 # Engineering Readings

+## These are all important practical parts of the develpoment process.

 1. What’s the one thing I bring to this career (and a potential employer) that nobody else can?
   No one who has spent the same amount of time fixing software also has the same level of empathy, self-awareness, and appreciation for the everyday user as me.
 Using and fixing computers has been a hobby of mine my entire life, but I learn wherever I go.
 Now I can put what I've learned in my years of customer service together with what I've always done for fun.